nauam/Courses/docs/administration/maintenance/tuning-rundeck.md

 ### JMX instrumentation

-You may wish to monitor the internal operation of your QW Control server via JMX.
+You may wish to monitor the internal operation of your Rundeck server via JMX.

 JMX provides introspection on the JVM, the application server, and classes all through a consistent interface.